 The agency band — where most of the work happens

 Once the client crosses the agency line, the work changes character.
 The lens has widened.
 Practitioner interventions land.
 Identity-level work becomes possible.
-The middle band of the scale — courage, willingness, acceptance — is where most of the substantial work at Quantum Key Institute happens with clients.
+The middle band of the scale — courage, willingness, acceptance — is where most of the substantial work at QKI happens with clients.

 Willingness.
 A step beyond courage.
-The client is no longer just willing to attempt; they are willing to do whatever the situation actually requires.
-This is the level at which clients start producing the kind of results the Quantum Key Method is best known for, because willingness is the level at which the client stops negotiating with their own commitments.
+The client is no longer just willing to attempt.
+They are willing to do whatever the situation actually requires.
+This is the level at which clients start producing the kind of results the Quantum Key Method is best known for.
+Willingness is the level at which the client stops negotiating with their own commitments.

 The expansion band — what the work is moving toward